 Whereas Azure Status informs you about service issues that affect a broad set of Azure customers, resource health provides you with a personalized dashboard of the health of your resources.
-Resource health shows you all the times your resources were unavailable in the past due to Azure service issues.
-This makes it simple for you to understand if an SLA was violated.
+Resource health shows you all the times your resources were unavailable in the past due to Azure service issues, making it simple for you to understand if an SLA was violated.

 What is considered a resource and how does resource health decides if a resource is healthy or not?

-A resource is an instance of a resource type offered by an Azure service through Azure Resource Manager, for example: a virtual machine, a web app, or a SQL database.
+A resource is a specific instance an Azure service, for example: a virtual machine, a web app, or a SQL database.

 Review the full list of resource types and health checks in Azure resource health for additional details on how health is assessed.

 The health of a resource is one of the following statuses:

 The service hasn't detected any events impacting the health of the resource.
 In cases where the resource has recovered from unplanned downtime during the last 24 hours you see the recently recovered notification.

 The service has detected an ongoing platform or non-platform event impacting the health of the resource.

 These events are triggered by multiple components of the Azure infrastructure.
 They include both scheduled actions (e.g. planned maintenance) and unexpected incidents (e.g. an unplanned host reboot).